 10. Packing way too much

 When packing, there’s a real temptation to pack things, ‘just in case,’ and before you know it, you’re lugging around an incredibly heavy suitcase.
 A ridiculously hefty suitcase is very frustrating and can test your patience at the best of times.
-It also means you may not have enough room to pick up some new things while you’re on holiday and you may feel stressed about checked-luggage restrications.
+It also means you may not have enough room to pick up some new things while you’re on holiday and you may feel stressed about checked-luggage restrictions.

 The Fix: Pack clothes you always wear – your ride or die outfits!
 Pack from your clean laundry as you know these are things you actually do wear and love.
 Don’t pack things, ‘just in case.’
 I also recommend packing a few days before you leave, laying your clothes out on the floor so you can see them and auditing as you go.
-Read: 8 cool tips to help you pack light, like a pro!

-11. Not protecting electronics with anit-virus software
+11. Not protecting electronics with anti-virus software

 We travel with our laptop and phones and had been connecting to cafe, restaurant, hotel and airport wifi with no protection on our phones whatsoever.
 Recently, we installed anti-virus software on all of these and have since become aware of just how many attempted attacks there have been on all of them!
 My laptop, especially, is a frequent target for people trying to access my personal information.